Redmond, Washington: History

 After the war, Redmond's expansion began in earnest.
 The city expanded over thirty times larger in area through annexations between 1951 and 1967.
 From 1956 to 1965, Redmond was bordered by the town of East Redmond, which was formed by rural homeowners and later dissolved by the Washington Supreme Court.
 The completion of the Evergreen Point Floating Bridge across Lake Washington in 1963 allowed Redmond to flourish as a suburb of Seattle.
 In 1978, the U.S. Census Bureau proclaimed Redmond the fastest growing city in the state.
 Many technology companies made the city their home, and the increasing population demanded more retail shops.
 By the late 1980s, Downtown Redmond had become "a series of strip centers surrounded by parking lots", sparking plans for a mixed-use revitalized downtown.

-Redmond underwent a commercial boom during the 1990s, culminating in 1997 with the opening of Redmond Town Center, a major regional shopping center on the site of a long-defunct golf course.
-In recent years the city has seen rising traffic congestion as a result of its rapid expansion, particularly in areas of urban sprawl.
-To address these issues, SR 520 is undergoing expansion and light rail service via the East Link Extension from Seattle to Redmond is set to open in 2024.
+Redmond underwent a commercial boom during the 1990s, primarily due to Nintendo of America and Microsoft establishing their respective headquarters within the city in 1984 and 1986 respectively, culminating in 1997 with the opening of Redmond Town Center, a major regional shopping center on the site of a long-defunct golf course.
+Since 1990, the city has seen rising traffic congestion as a result of its rapid expansion, particularly in areas of urban sprawl.
+To address these issues, SR 520 underwent expansion in the 2000s and 2010s.
+A light rail line connecting Redmond to Seattle was proposed by Sound Transit as part of a ballot measure that was passed by voters in 2008.
+The first section of the 2 Line, as the light rail project was later renamed, opened in April 2024 between Bellevue and Redmond Technology station in Overlake.
+It was followed by an extension to Downtown Redmond on May 10, 2025.

 Geography

 Redmond is bordered by Kirkland to the west, Bellevue to the southwest, and Sammamish to the southeast.
 Unincorporated King County lies to the north (with Woodinville a short distance beyond) and east.
 The city's urban downtown lies just north of Lake Sammamish; residential areas lie north and west of the lake.
 Overlake, the city's second urban center, is to the west of Lake Sammamish.
 The Sammamish River runs north from the lake along the west edge of the city's downtown.
 According to the United States Census Bureau, the city has a total area of 16.94 sqmi, of which 16.28 sqmi are land and 0.66 sqmi are water.

+The city is divided into several neighborhoods that form a ring around downtown Redmond.
+The Overlake neighborhood, which also encompasses part of Bellevue, lies southwest of downtown and includes the Microsoft headquarters campus and other office complexes as well as residential areas.
+The predominantly residential neighborhood of Education Hill lies north of downtown and was named for the five schools in the area, including Redmond High School; it was previously known as Poverty Hill until the 1950s, when it was annexed into Redmond.